Baccer Barn

 About every summer growin’ up.

-other spellings: tobacco barn, bacco barn, baccy barn, curin’ barn, hangin’ barn, and dryin’ barn
+variations: tobacco barn, bacco barn, baccy barn, curin’ barn, hangin’ barn, dryin’ barn

 ★ Baccer barns were tall with slatted walls or vents, letting air move through.
 Inside, long sticks of tobacco stalks were hung to cure for weeks. ★